Dip8998/Letho--A-true-hero/README.md

 # Letho: A true hero
  Its an Text based game.....
-If you want to check just run this code to your console app.Thank you.
+If you want to play just run this code to your console app.Thank you.